llctrautmann/Obsidian/000 Concepts/Inner Products.md

 \|\mathbf{x}\|=\sqrt{\langle\mathbf{x}, \mathbf{x}\rangle}
 $$

 Hence, there exists a deep connection between [norms](Norms%20in%20Linear%20Algebra), [[Metrics]] and [[Inner Products]].
 A major purpose of inner products is to determine whether vectors are orthogonal to each other.
-So there is also a connection to [[orthogonality]].
+So there is also a connection to [[Orthogonality]].

 # References